brette-0/platform-nes/README.md

 At this point in time, only `8x8` sprites are implemented and non-NES targets do not contain an `8x16` emulation.

+## Other Controller Types

+At this point the only supported controllers are NTSC NES Controllers.

 ### SaveFiles

 It's eventually planned to support cartridges that have the ability to save memory to either batter backed SRAM, EEPROM